TeachBooks/he-staff/book/some_content/Hiring/1_1FinancialDepartmentalChecks.md

-## 1.1 Check finances and send to department secretary
+## 1.1 Financial and departmenal checks

 First of all, there are two checks: